-During energy audit, it was observed that most of the chemical units are using inefficient hot air generator for generation of hot air and it is found that the efficiencies of the existing hot air generator is abysmally low.
+During energy audit, it was observed that most of the chemical units are using wood fired inefficient hot air generator for generation of hot air and it is found that the efficiencies of the existing hot air generator is abysmally low.

-Implementation of new energy efficient hot air generator (HAG) of capacity 60,000kCal/hr having efficiency higher than the conventional system, will lead to reduction in wood consumption by 1,33,200 kg per year however, this intervention will increase the electricity consumption.
+Implementation of New Energy Efficient Gas Fired Hot Air Generator of capacity 1,20,000 kCal/hr having efficiency higher than the conventional system, will completely replace the wood consumption in existing wood fired hot air generator which work out to be 5,18,400 kg per year.
+However, this intervention will increase the electricity consumption.

-This DPR highlights the details of the study conducted for assessing the potential for replacement of conventional hot air generator by new energy efficient hot air generator, possible energy saving, and its monetary benefit, availability of the technologies/design, local service providers, technical features & proposed equipment specifications, various barriers in implementation, environmental aspects, estimated GHG reductions, capital cost, financial analysis, sensitivity analysis for three different scenarios and schedule of Project Implementation
+This DPR highlights the details of the study conducted for assessing the potential for replacement of conventional wood fired hot air generator by new energy efficient gas fired hot air generator , possible energy saving, and its monetary benefit, availability of the technologies/design, local service providers, technical features & proposed equipment specifications, various barriers in implementation, environmental aspects, estimated GHG reductions, capital cost, financial analysis, sensitivity analysis for three different scenarios and schedule of Project Implementation